laclauc/Co-clustering/README.md

-# coclustering
+# Co-Clustering

-Co-clustering with Python
+Implementation of co-clustering approaches in Python.